cloudcomputingcurricula/Cloud-Computing-Curricula/README.md

 ## Goal

-To create a community focused on sharing cloud computing resources for teaching
+To create a learning community focused on sharing cloud computing resources for teaching.

 ## Cloud Computing Curriculum Survey